eliotu/Final_crossword/README.md

 # Final_crossword

+# Introduction
+This project is part of a CSNLP course, designed to fill crossword grids using sophisticated natural language processing (NLP) and constraint satisfaction techniques.
+The goal is to automate the process of solving crossword puzzles by interpreting clues, generating candidate solutions, and fitting these solutions into a given crossword grid using a satisfiability modulo theories (SMT) approach.

+# 1st part of the project: Question answering
+Our dataset is stored in the folder final_submission_question_answering/dataset.

+In order to solve the question answering we made three approaches.

+The lesk algorithm in [lesk_algo.ipynb](./final_submission_question_answering/lesk_algo.ipynb) and two models: bert ande T5

+The code to train our two models are stored in [PARTI_TF5.ipynb](./final_submission_question_answering/PARTI_TF5.ipynb)   and [PART_I_BERT_MASK.ipynb](./final_submission_question_answering/PART_I_BERT_MASK.ipynb) .

+You can run it, however we've stored the models in this link https://drive.google.com/drive/folders/1bMcZ1QW2pWtbJtuzKfhETwLVW29vUrtB.

+To test the accuracy of our models we have made this notebook [results.ipynb](./final_submission_question_answering/results.ipynb)

 # 2nd part of the project : grid filling
 All the following is soterd in the grid_filling folder
 # inputs :